russross/codegrinder/README.md

 For normal use, you will want systemd to manage it:

-    sudo cp `go env GOPATH`/src/github.com/russross/codegrinder/setup/codegrinder.service /lib/systemd/system/
+    sudo cp ~/codegrinder/setup/codegrinder.service /lib/systemd/system/

 Then edit the file you have copied to customize it.
-In particular, set the options in the executable to run as -ta, -daycare, or both, and in the dependencies section comment out the docker dependency if this is not a daycare role.
+In particular, set the options in the executable to run as -ta, -daycare, or both, and in the dependencies section comment out the docker dependency if this is not a daycare node.

 To start it, use: